 Description of existing environmental and potential impacts Is the proposal located within, adjacent to or near a waterway?
-Yes 🗆 No 🖂 The nearest mapped waterway is an unnamed 1 st order stream (of the Strahler stream order) located approximately 2.63km northeast of the proposed works.
+Yes □ No ⊠ The nearest mapped waterways are two unnamed 3 rd order streams (of the Strahler stream order), an unnamed 2 nd order stream, and an unnamed 1 st order stream located within approximately 10km east and northeast of the proposed works.
 Is the location known to flood or be prone to water logging?
-Yes 🗆 No 🖂 The proposed works are not located within mapped flood liable land as per the Griffith City Council Flood study (Griffith City Council, 2025).
+Yes ⊠ No □ Southern sections of the proposed works off Cemetery Rd are located in flood liable land under 1% AEP (1-in-100 year) Flood Conditions as part of the Griffith City Council Flood study (Griffith City Council, 2019) As such the proposed works at EA7 will not impact flooding patterns in more than a minor extent.
 Is the proposal located within a regulated catchments covered by chapter 6 of State Environmental Planning Policy (Biodiversity and Conservation) 2021 (SEPP (Biodiversity and Conservation))?
-Yes 🗆 No 🖂 Would the proposal be undertaken on a bridge or ferry?
-Yes 🗆 No 🖂 Is the proposal likely to require the extraction of water from a local water course (not mains)?
-Yes 🗆 No 🖂 The proposed works involve the disturbance of soils by way excavation for the new p works would pose minimal risk to any nearby waterways, and any impacts would be following the below safeguards. •
+Yes □ No ⊠ Would the proposal be undertaken on a bridge or ferry?
+Yes □ No ⊠ Is the proposal likely to require the extraction of water from a local water course (not mains)?
+Yes □ No ⊠ The proposed works involve the disturbance of soils by way excavation for the new proposed works would pose minimal risk to any nearby waterways, and any impacts would be following the below safeguards.